Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Numerical Experiments

 \subsection{Calibration of Hyperparameters}

-We begin by calibrating the iteration-time parameters $\alpha$, $\beta$, and $\gamma$ used in the subsequent numerical experiments.
-Our measurements are conducted on a server equipped with 4$\times$ NVIDIA A100-SXM4-40GB GPUs; detailed hardware and software specifications are reported in the EC (Table~\ref{tab:computing-infrastructure}).
-In practice, we use \texttt{vLLM} version~0.11.0 to evaluate two models: Qwen-4B and Qwen-8B, and for each model we measure both mixed and solo decode modes.
+{ We begin by calibrating the iteration-time primitives used by both the real-trace replay and the synthetic experiments.
+The measurements are conducted on a server equipped with 4$\times$ NVIDIA A100-SXM4-40GB GPUs; detailed hardware and software specifications are reported in the EC (Table~\ref{tab:computing-infrastructure}).
+We use vLLM version~0.11.0 and Qwen3-8B as the reference model for the calibration.
+The key quantities are the mixed-iteration time, which determines prefill and mixed-decode service rates, and the solo-decode iteration time, which determines the solo decode speed.